 Sarcasm is the most destructive of all humour.
 When used continually it’s hurtful and annoying.
 It’s also often difficult for anyone to answer back on someone’s sarcastic remark and from my own experience, it’s not always easy to work out when someone is being sarcastic and ‘the other person doesn’t get it.’

 No one should have to conform or compete with someone’s humour.
-In reality, it makes relationships difficult and puts distance between two people.
+Having a sense of humour is important, but the wrong kind of humour in reality, makes relationships difficult and puts distance between two people.